nzanini/agentic-cicd-optimization/README.md

 **Objective:** minimize unnecessary pipeline work **while preserving correctness**.
 A required job must never be skipped.
 Uncertainty must **run**, not skip.

-Workload: a small deterministic **Catalog Ranker** (vendored movie catalog, synthetic personas, frozen weights).
-ML quality is not the research problem.
-The interesting question is which CI jobs that graph still needs after a change.
+**Workload being optimized:** Catalog Ranker — a local **batch** job that ranks a vendored movie catalog for synthetic personas and writes a content-addressed artifact.
+It is **not** a production ML training pipeline.
+The model is frozen; nothing is trained.
+The interesting question is which CI jobs that batch graph still needs after a change.

 Simulated promotion path (benchmark model only): `feature → development → main`.
 Direct `feature → main` is illegal.
 Those names are **CI flow labels inside the simulator**, not Git branches a judge must create.